logstash-plugins/logstash-codec-protobuf/google-protobuf-lib-update.md

-The google protobuf gem has [not been updated for jruby in a while](https://github.com/protocolbuffers/protobuf/issues/1594) and is currently only available in version [3.5.0.pre](https://rubygems.org/gems/google-protobuf/versions/3.5.0.pre-java) whereas the official protobuf version is 3.18+.
+# Custom google protobuf library version

+At the time of this writing, the codec uses the [protoc library version 3.22.2](https://rubygems.org/gems/google-protobuf/versions/3.22.2-java).
-If you want to use a newer library version then please follow these instructions on how to manually build the google-protobuf.gem.
+If you want to use a different protobuf library version then please follow these instructions on how to manually build the google-protobuf.gem.

 0. Get the protobuf sources:
 ```